-- Body piercings that may interfere with speech or that serve as a distraction in the educational environment (plugs, tunnels, gauges, eyebrow rings, tongue piercings) are prohibited.
+- o School spirit Fridays and field-based class activity days. - Jewelry and Other Accessories: - o Body piercings that may interfere with speech or that serve as a distraction in the educational environment (plugs, tunnels, gauges, eyebrow rings, tongue piercings) are prohibited.